Lazaris02/DelDishious/README.md

 ### General

+- SOS make login , signup , individual recipes not have a nav-bar

 - make design responsive - very last thing to do

 - make a functional newsletter tab - use form hook , add validation for email.